 RECOMMENDED GLYCOL CONCENTRATIONS

 Glycol.
-It’s a critical part of most chiller systems.
+It’s a critical part of most process chiller systems.
 Used in conjunction with water, the mixture is the liquid that flows through the chiller system and keeps your products cool.
-The amount of glycol in the mixture is not finite, however.
+The amount of glycol and water in the mixture is not finite, however.
 It’s important to recognize how much glycol you need, and in order to do that, you need to know what glycol can do in different amounts.

 The purpose of glycol is to lower the freezing point of water.
 Different ratios of water-to-glycol will result in different freezing temperatures.
 Using glycol properly means knowing how much you need to use.
 The lower temperature you want equals a higher glycol-to-water ratio.

 Reference this chart in deciding how much glycol is necessary for your product.